Cloudflare Docs

 Create pools

-Within Cloudflare, pools represent your origin servers and how they are organized.
-As such, a pool can be a group of several origin servers, or you could also have only one origin server per pool.
+Within Cloudflare, pools represent your endpoints and how they are organized.
+As such, a pool can be a group of several endpoints, or you could also have only one endpoint (an origin server, for example) per pool.

 If you are familiar with DNS terminology, think of a pool as a “record set,” except Cloudflare only returns addresses that are considered healthy.
 You can attach health monitors to individual pools for customized monitoring.